 in the Archives of American History

 Carleton has lectured extensively on historical research methods and sources, the history of American news media, and twentieth century U.S. political history.
 He has worked as a historian, lecturer, and researcher in Nicaragua, Australia, Japan, the United Kingdom, France, Italy, Israel, the Czech Republic, Poland, and Romania.
-As a historian, Dr. Carleton has authored 12 books, including Red Scare (Texas Monthly Press, 1985), which won the Texas State Historical Association’s Coral Tullis Award for the most important book on Texas published in 1985.
+As a historian, Dr. Carleton has authored 13 books, including Red Scare (Texas Monthly Press, 1985), which won the Texas State Historical Association’s Coral Tullis Award for the most important book on Texas published in 1985.
 The University of Texas Press reprinted Red Scare in 2016.
 His book, A Breed So Rare: The Life of J. R. Parten, Liberal Texas Oil Man, 1896–1992 (Texas State Historical Association, 1998) received the Texas Institute of Letters award for the book written by a Texan in 1998 that made the greatest contribution to knowledge.
-His other books include Being Rapport: Capitalist with a Conscience (University of Texas Press, 2002); Dolph Briscoe: My Life in Texas Ranching and Politics (Center for American History, 2008); Big Red: Memoirs of a Texas Entrepreneur and Philanthropist (Briscoe Center for American History, 2010); Ross Sterling, Texan: A Memoir by the Founder of Humble Oil and Refining Company (University of Texas Press, 2007); and Conversations with Cronkite (foreword by Morley Safer, University of Texas Press, 2010).
-Carleton’s most recent book is Struggle for Justice: Four Decades of Civil Rights Photography (University of Texas Press, 2020) His forthcoming book, The Governor and the Colonel: A Dual Biography of William P. Hobby Sr. and Oveta Culp Hobby (University of Texas Press) will be published in November 2020.
+His other books include Being Rapport: Capitalist with a Conscience (University of Texas Press, 2002); Dolph Briscoe: My Life in Texas Ranching and Politics (Center for American History, 2008); Big Red: Memoirs of a Texas Entrepreneur and Philanthropist (Briscoe Center for American History, 2010); Ross Sterling, Texan: A Memoir by the Founder of Humble Oil and Refining Company (University of Texas Press, 2007); and Conversations with Cronkite (foreword by Morley Safer, University of Texas Press, 2010), and Struggle for Justice: Four Decades of Civil Rights Photography (University of Texas Press, 2020).
+His most recent book is The Governor and the Colonel: A Dual Biography of William P. Hobby Sr. and Oveta Culp Hobby (University of Texas Press, 2020).
 He also has published numerous articles in professional journals, magazines, and newspapers and he serves as editor for the Focus on American History Series at the University of Texas Press.
 Carleton was an historical advisor to novelist James A. Michener for his novel Texas (Random House, 1986).
-He also was a researcher and historical advisor for former CBS newsman and news anchor Walter Cronkite’s best selling memoir A Reporter’s Life (Knopf, 1996).
+He also was a researcher and historical advisor for former CBS newsman and news anchor Walter Cronkite’s best-selling memoir A Reporter’s Life (Knopf, 1996).

 As an oral historian, Carleton has recorded hundred of hours of audio and video interviews with a wide range of interviewees.
 His series of oral history interviews with Walter Cronkite over a period of two years served as the basis for A Reporter’s Life.
 During Lloyd Bentsen’s two-year tenure as Secretary of the Treasury (1993-1995), Carleton served as his oral historian.
 He served from 1996 until 2009 as an oral historian and advisory board member for the Academy of Television Arts and Sciences’ Foundation’s “Pioneers of Television” project for which he conducted in depth biographical interviews with more than two dozen major figures in the history of broadcast news, including David Brinkley, Andy Rooney, Ed Bradley, Barbara Walters, Jim Lehrer, and Daniel Schorr, as well as with religious broadcasters Jerry Falwell and Pat Robertson, and entertainers Fess Parker and John Forsythe.
 All are available for viewing on the foundation’s website.

 Carleton holds the university’s J. R. Parten Chair in the Archives of American History.
-Listed in Who’s Who in America, he is a Fellow of the Texas State Historical Association and he has been honored with membership in The Texas Institute of Letters, the Austin Headliners Club, and the Philosophical Society of Texas.
+Listed in Who’s Who in America, he has been honored with membership in the Texas Institute of Letters, the Austin Headliners Club, and the Philosophical Society of Texas.
 In 2015, the Texas Democracy Foundation honored him with its Bernard Rapoport Award.